isomorfeus/isomorfeus-react/ruby/README.md

 The file containing the creator must be explicitly required, because the automatic resolution of Javascript constant names is not done by opal-autoloader.

-A Functional Component can then be used in other Components:
+A Function Component can then be used in other Components:
 ```ruby
 class MyComponent < React::PureComponent::Base
   render do